larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 The usual security considerations {{?RFC3552}} do not apply to this document.

-There is the potential abuse of the moderation process by moderators, working group chairs, and potentially others that could lead to censorship of legitimate participation.
+There is the potential abuse of the moderation procedures by moderators, working group chairs, and potentially others that could lead to censorship of legitimate participation.
 This potential risk is mitigated in eight ways:

-1. {{prod}} requires the moderator team to first establish processes that are intended to apply uniformly across the IETF.
+1. {{prod}} requires the moderator team to first establish procedures that are intended to apply uniformly across the IETF.
 2. {{genphil}} explicitly states that viewpoints outside the rough consensus are not in and of themselves disruptive.